Tutorial: Azure Active Directory integration with Kintone

 To add new application, click New application button on the top of dialog.

-In the results panel, select Kintone, and then click Add button to add the application.
+In the search box, type Kintone, select Kintone from result panel then click Add button to add the application.

 To configure and test Azure AD single sign-on with Kintone, you need to complete the following building blocks: